WeiJun428/text-summarizer/README.md

 Apparently, all evaluation methods that I try is showing that the final model is not doing that well.

-The final loss is pretty high, the Rouge score is pretty low below the standard summarizer.
+The final loss is pretty high, the Rouge score is pretty low below what a standard summarizer.
 Most importantly, the summary generated by the model is still unreadable, and often contains repeated/garbage words.
 It is still VERY VERY far from being a powerful summarizer like what a recent Hugging Face models or Chat-GPT can do.

 ## Conclusion